Defector Media: Business model

 Defector relies on a subscription model for revenue.
-In an interview with Slate, co-founder Maitreyi Anantharaman, while discussing how the writers worked out the logistics of starting the site, said "[e]veryone had the same priorities, which were editorial independence and worker stake, and we did come to a consensus that this model was the best way to do this thing."
+In an interview with Slate, co-founder Maitreyi Anantharaman, while discussing how the writers worked out the logistics of starting the site, said, "[e]veryone had the same priorities, which were editorial independence and worker stake, and we did come to a consensus that this model was the best way to do this thing."
 Anantharaman also mentioned that the site was "interested in sustainable growth" and did not "need a million subscribers or anything to be successful".

-Subscriptions are mostly two tiered, at $79 and $119 a year, with the higher cost subscription enabling commenting on articles, access to staff Q&As, and subscription to the blog's newsletter.
+Subscriptions are mostly two-tiered, at $79 and $119 a year, with the higher-cost subscription enabling commenting on articles, access to staff Q&As, and subscription to the blog's newsletter.
 A third tongue-in-cheek subscription tier at $1,000 per year offers the chance to guest host a Defector podcast, MS Paint artwork by a blog writer, and an "annual video from a writer wishing you a happy birthday, the day after your birthday".
 Alex Shephard writing for The New Republic said "Defector has slipped between two subscription-based trends, neither the atomized Substack model nor the scale model being deployed by traditional newsrooms like The New York Times, The Washington Post, and The Atlantic."
-Shepard also praised the site for being "refreshingly, both very much like the old Deadspin and very much not like the rest of the internet."
+Shephard also praised the site for being "refreshingly, both very much like the old Deadspin and very much not like the rest of the internet."

-As a way of enticing readers to subscribe, the site offers multiple incentives from the ability to comment on articles to personalized birthday videos by staff.
-In July 2020, it was reported that Defector had reached over 10k subscriptions on launch day and by September had almost reached 30k subscriptions.
+As a way of enticing readers to subscribe, the site offers multiple incentives, from the ability to comment on articles to personalized birthday videos by staff.
+In July 2020, it was reported that Defector had reached over 10,000 subscriptions on launch day and by September had almost reached 30k subscriptions.
 By the end of 2020, that number had reached over 34,000.
 As of October 2024, Defector has around 40,000 paid subscribers.

 The business side of the site is run by former Deadspin reader Jasper Wang, who worked for Bain & Company.
-Both Wang and editor-in-chief Tom Ley can be removed from their positions with a two-thirds vote of Defector staff.
+Both Wang and editor-in-chief Tom Ley can be removed from their positions at any time with a two-thirds vote of Defector staff.

 Defector has been compared to other worker-owned journalism companies like Hell Gate NYC and 404 Media.